 Are CDs (certificates of deposit) a good investment?
 It depends on what you want to accomplish.
 When you invest money, it has a job to do for you.
-If you need a specific amount of money available to you at a certain time in the future, and you want no investment risk, then buying a CD that matures at the point in time might be a very good investment.
+If you need a specific amount of money available to you at a certain time in the future, and you want no investment risk, then buying a CD that matures at the point in time might the perfect investment choice.

 If you are investing for something that is many years away, then although CDs are a safe investment, you need to be careful, because sometimes you can very safely lose money.

 How can you lose money in a safe investment like CDs?
 Let’s look at an example.

 - Suppose you are considering a $10,000 CD that matures in five years and pays 3% a year in interest.
 Your CD pays $300 a year in interest.